fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 #### Remarks

-Available in Chrome, Edge, Opera, and Node.js 22+.
+Available in Chrome, Edge, Firefox 131+, Opera, and Node.js 22+.

 #### Inherited from